U.S. Postal Service watchdog to probe service woes as worries rise about mail ballots

 Roughly 0.25% of mail ballots were rejected in 2016 because they arrived too late, according to the U.S. Election Assistance Commission.

-Problems with mail ballots have marred primary elections in several states this year.

-Reporting by Andy Sullivan and David Shepardson; Editing by Scott Malone, Jonathan Oatis and Daniel Wallis
+Reporting by Andy Sullivan and David Shepardson; Additional reporting by Patricia Zengerle; Editing by Scott Malone, Jonathan Oatis and Daniel Wallis